 Freelancers have to deal with unfounded stereotypes an awful lot, whether that’s always being on holiday, working in pyjamas, or not being good enough for a ‘real’ job.
 But one that (for the most part) appears to have at least a shred of truth to it is the well-documented love affair between freelancers and coffee.

 I know, I know, caffeine is the most popular drug in the world.
-Saying that freelancers dig it is as much of a bombshell as telling you they’re all big fans of eating, sleeping or breathing.
+Saying that freelancers enjoy it is as much of a bombshell as telling you they’re all big fans of eating, sleeping or breathing.
 But the relationship between the freelancer and their beloved java is a special one worth exploring.

 So, how and why do so many freelancers end up turning into obsessed coffee lovers?
-Let us count the ways.
+Let’s count the ways.

-Whether you’re meeting with a potential client or just looking to get out of your messy house, you’re probably gonna need somewhere with a table, wi-fi and some refreshments.
-Most pubs don’t tend to open until around mid-day, and don’t really house the type of atmosphere suitable for someone trying to knuckle down.
+Whether you’re meeting with a potential client or just looking to get out of your messy house, you’re probably going to need somewhere with a table, wi-fi and some refreshments.
+Most pubs don’t tend to open until around midday, and don’t really house the type of atmosphere suitable for someone trying to knuckle down.

 The gentle clutter of crockery and light murmur of conversation at a café or coffee shop provides an ideal soundtrack for concentration, as illustrated by the website rainycafe.com – which allows you to replicate the relaxing background noise in your earphones.
 As quoted on the page, according to an Oxford University study:

 “A moderate level of noise enhances creativity compared to both low and high levels of noise.
 Moderate background noise induces distraction which encourages individuals to think at a higher, abstract level, and consequently exhibit higher creativity.”

-Contrarily, as far as I’m aware, nobody has invented a version that mimics the ambiance of a pub, and I’m not sure it would be a particularly popular page if they did.
+Contrarily, as far as I’m aware, nobody has invented a version that mimics the ambience of a pub, and I’m not sure it would be a particularly popular page if they did.